Bring more to your next group meeting

 Answers the question of why we need infection control.
 Topics could include hand hygiene, antibiotic usage, influenza, or other communicable diseases.

-An explanation of complete diagnostic services and information offered by The Breast Health Center of Excellence at Memorial.
+An explanation of complete diagnostic services, including 3-D Mammography (Tomosynthesis), offered by The Breast Health Center of Excellence at Memorial.

 A brief view of Memorial Hospital’s past, present, and future.